ClutchKick2207/FreeCodeCamp/README.md

 ## Where to find all my notes?

 Just go into source code, and everything will be sorted into notes for each lesson, and a document with the answer for each lesson.
 As I start doing some responses for a certification, I'll upload those on here as well.
+Feel free to look through these notes in your own journey through these courses!